Swiss E-Invoicing Requirements: eBill, Peppol & B2G Guide

 What e-invoicing formats does Switzerland accept?

-Swiss e-invoicing supports several structured formats: SwissDIGIN, UBL XML, eCH-011, Peppol BIS Billing 3.0, and the hybrid ZUGFeRD/Factur-X standard.
-There is partial alignment with the European EN 16931 norm, particularly through Peppol and ZUGFeRD profiles.
-The right format depends on whether you are invoicing government entities, domestic businesses, or cross-border partners.
+SwissDIGIN, UBL XML, eCH-011, Peppol BIS Billing 3.0, and ZUGFeRD/Factur-X. The right format depends on whether you are invoicing government entities, domestic businesses, or cross-border partners.

 Does EU ViDA apply to Switzerland?

-The EU's VAT in the Digital Age (ViDA) regulation does not apply to domestic Swiss transactions.
-However, Swiss companies that trade with EU-based partners will need to accommodate EU-mandated e-invoicing formats as individual member states roll out their requirements through 2030.
-Preparing for Peppol and EN 16931 compatibility now reduces the integration burden when those obligations take effect.
+Not to domestic transactions.
+However, Swiss companies trading with EU partners will need to accommodate EU-mandated e-invoicing formats (EN 16931, Peppol) as member states roll out requirements through 2030.

 What is the 10-year archival requirement?